 Unless symptoms are severe or there is muscle weakness, nonsurgical treatment is recommended and may include:

 - Minimize the use of the arm with the elbow in a bent position.

 - Refrain from leaning on the elbow or putting pressure on the inside of the arm.

 - Maintaining the elbow in a straight position while sleeping.

-If conservative treatment fails to provide relief, or if there is muscle weakness, surgery to relieve pressure on the nerve may be recommended.
+If conservative treatment fails to provide relief or muscle weakness persists, surgery to relieve pressure on the nerve may be recommended.